Yiru-Jiao/GSSM/ProcessedData/SHRP2/readme_data_structure.md

 ## Data dictionary
 The file structure under this directory `./ProcessedData/SHRP2/Event/` where `Event` can be `Crash`, `NearCrash`, etc., is as follows:
-- `./plots_ego_ekf.pdf` where the plots of trajectory reconstruction using Extended Kalman Filter are stored
+- `plots_ego_ekf.pdf` where the plots of trajectory reconstruction for all events in the category using Extended Kalman Filter are stored,
-- `./Ego_birdseye.h5` where the reconstructed ego vehicle trajectory is stored
+- `Ego_birdseye.h5` where the reconstructed ego vehicles' trajectories are stored,
-- `./Surrounding_birdseye.h5` where the reconstructed surrounding vehicle trajectories are stored
+- `Surrounding_birdseye.h5` where the reconstructed surrounding vehicles' trajectories are stored.

+An exception is the `./ProcessedData/SHRP2/SafeBaseline/` directory where the data are separated into 5 chuncks due to its large amount.
+Each chunk is marked by a suffix like `_0`~`_4` for plots (e.g., `plots_ego_ekf_0.pdf`), ego vehicle trajectories (e.g., `Ego_birdseye_1.h5`), and surrounding vehicle trajectories (e.g., `Surrounding_birdseye_2.h5`).

 ### Ego vehicle trajectory
 The data in `Ego_birdseye.h5` is organised as a pandas dataframe with the following columns: